Double Star Calculator - Technical Documentation

 Core Astrometric and Kinematic Functions

-The angular separation and position angle (PA) are derived from the Gaia source positions.
 For the uncertainty estimation, the following conditions apply:

 Angular Separation